J.M. Huber Corporation

 J.M.
 Huber Corporation is a corporation that produces consumer and industrial products.
 The J.M.
 Huber Corporation received the IMD-Lombard Odier Global Family Business Award for 2013.

 History

 The J.M.
 Huber Corporation was founded in 1883 by Joseph Maria Huber, an immigrant from Prussia (now Germany).

 Overview

 The J.M.
-Huber Corporation is headquartered in Edison, New Jersey.
+Huber Corporation is headquartered in Atlanta, Georgia.

-Huber's product portfolio covers a range of consumer and industrial items, including oral care and personal care, food and beverage, etc.